- 32 bit vs 64 bit systems

 <Module worker.c> StartServers 2 MaxClients 10 MinSpareThreads 2 MaxSpareThreads 10 ThreadsPerChild 5 MaxRequestsPerChild 100 </Module>

-Note: On very small systems, under 256MB, you may consider using nginx instead of Apache. nginx is not as capable as Apache, but is famous for how little memory it uses.
+Note: On very small systems, you may consider using Nginx instead of Apache.
+Nginx is not as capable as Apache, but is famous for how little memory it uses.
 Consult the Using Nginx with Virtualmin documentation for more.

 The actual mail services are tiny.
 The spam and anti-virus filtering services are not.
 You may want to consider simply forwarding mail on to a free Gmail account or something that has good spam/AV filtering.
 This is limiting...but it means your mail service can be provided in a few MB.
 In such a case, you'd turn off dovecot, and would never have to spawn SpamAssassin or clamav.
 If you do have to deliver mail locally, don't use clamd or spamc, as those have processes that always run...unless you get enough mail to keep them respawning every minute or more (because the memory is effectively made unavailable anyway--might as well get the mail processed faster and give away a little memory).

 Virtualmin also supports running ClamAV and SpamAssassin service remotely, allowing many Virtualmin servers to share a single large spam/virus scanning server on your local network, which is documented on the Spam and Anti-Virus Scanning page.

 If you're not using a Virtualmin feature, disable it in System Settings -> Features and Plugins.

 Then, go into Webmin -> System -> Bootup and Shutdown, and disable any service that you don't need.

 Many users don't need the Postgres database, and that's a good candidate to disable.

 Also, most users do not need Mailman.
 If you need to send out newsletters, look into something like phpList, which is more lightweight.